Michael Duignan (hurler): St Rynagh's

 On 27 September 1993, Duignan played at full-forward when St Rynagh's qualified for a second successive final.
-He scored a point from play and won a fourth championship medal following the 1-16 to 1-14 victory over Birr.
-On 5 December 1993, Duignan lined out in a second successive Leinster final.
-He scored a vital goal after 18 minutes and collected a Leinster Championship medal after the 1-14 to 2-10 defeat of Dicksboro.
+He scored a point from play and won a fourth championship medal following the 1–16 to 1–14 victory over Birr.
+On 5 December 1993, Duignan lined out in a second successive Leinster Club SHC final.
+He scored a vital goal after 18 minutes and collected a Leinster Club SHC medal after the 1–14 to 2–10 defeat of Dicksboro.

 On 29 October 1995, Duignan lined out at centre-forward when St Rynagh's faced Seir Kieran in the final replay, having earlier missed the drawn match due to being on his honeymoon.
-He was held scoreless from play in the 0-10 to 0-09 defeat.
+He was held scoreless from play in the 0–10 to 0–9 defeat.

 St Rynagh's faced Seir Kieran in a second successive final on 13 October 1996.
-Duignan started the game on the bench but was introduced as a substitute in the 0-13 to 1-08 defeat.
+Duignan started the game on the bench but was introduced as a substitute in the 0–13 to 1–8 defeat.

-On 8 November 1998, Duignan scored 1-01 from centre-forward when St Rynagh's drew 1-10 to 0-13 with Seir Kieran in the final.
+On 8 November 1998, Duignan scored 1–1 from centre-forward when St Rynagh's drew 1–10 to 0–13 with Seir Kieran in the final.
 He was switched to left corner-forward for the replay on 22 November 1998 but was held scoreless in the 1-11 to 0-09 defeat.

 Duignan lined out in his 10th and last championship final on 3 October 1999.
-He started the game marking county colleague Brian Whelehan but was switched to wing-forward and ended the game on the losing side after a 3-15 to 1-11 defeat.
+He started the game marking county colleague Brian Whelehan but was switched to wing-forward and ended the game on the losing side after a 3–15 to 1–11 defeat.